freenas/freenas-docs/userguide/virtualmachines.rst

    Virtual Machines

-The |ui-options| menu has options for controlling and modifying VMs:
+*Name*, *State*, and :guilabel:`Autostart` are displayed on the :menuselection:`Virtual Machines` page.
+Click |ui-chevron-right| to view additonal options for controlling and modifying VMs:

 * :guilabel:`Start` boots a VM.
 VMs can also be started by clicking the slide toggle on the desired VM.